 Drug and alcohol abuse or misuse—excessive or inappropriate use of a substance—can be difficult to define, and people’s opinions, values, and beliefs vary significantly on the topic.
 For some, any use of an illegal drug or any use of alcohol with the primary purpose of intoxication constitutes abuse.
 For others, abuse is indicated by recurring, negative consequences, such as:

 Substance abuse can lead to substance dependence or addiction when both quantity and rate of use increase.
 People who experience drug or alcohol addiction feel unable to control the impulse to use, and they often experience withdrawal symptoms in the sudden absence of the substance.
+Alcoholism, for example, occurs when people become chemically dependent on alcohol, and those who are addicted may become ill if they suddenly stop drinking.
+People may also feel psychologically dependent on a substance and continue to use it, particularly under stressful circumstances or to alleviate other psychological problems.
 Some people are unaware or deny that they have a problem with addiction, and sometimes a person’s struggle with drug and alcohol abuse remains hidden from loved ones.

 Signs of chemical dependence include:

 There are a number of causes related to drug and alcohol abuse, including psychological, biological, social, and physiological reasons.
 A family history of substance abuse can make a person more vulnerable to addiction, and social factors, such as peer pressure and ease of availability can increase the likelihood of a person developing a problem with drugs or alcohol.
 In addition, once a person begins using heavily, physiological changes take place, and that person may then become physically dependent, requiring him or her to continually use the substance in order to avoid withdrawal symptoms.